Chris-Johnston/PGTRTKD3000DGOTY/README.md

 1. Make sure you have `npm` installed.
 This is bundled with Node JS, so you'll have to install that too.

-2. Install gulp: `npm i -g gulp gulp-cli less` (This may require sudo/admin)
+2. Install gulp: `npm i -g gulp gulp-cli less gulp-less` (This may require sudo/admin)

 ## Local Configuration